Phantom: Training Robots Without Robots Using Only Human Videos: Appendix

-We segment out the pixels corresponding to the hand and set them to black.
+\textbf{Data-editing during training:} We segment out the pixels corresponding to the hand and set them to black.
 We extract the hand pose using the strategy described in Section \ref{section:action_labels} and overlay an RGB rendering of the target robot in this pose using the known camera extrinsics.